-Niche lawfirm to focus exclusively on employment law in a broad sense and on civil-servants law.
+Niche lawfirm to focus exclusively on employment law in a broad sense.

 Our clients include Dutch and international companies, non-profit organisations, partnerships, cooperative associations and similar cooperative ventures, government bodies, semi-public bodies, higher management and professionals (such as medical specialists, lawyers and accountants) and works councils.

 Palthe Oberman also has an extensive international practice.
 We are affiliated to L&E Global, an international alliance of premium employment law boutique firms.

 Palthe Oberman is pleased to present you with the most recent Employment Law Tracker consisting of employment law updates of all firms connected to the L&E Global Network for January 2023.

 Hiring & Firing: employees with the 30% facility

 The 30% facility makes it attractive for incoming employees ('expats') to work in the Netherlands: they can receive 30% of their gross salary tax-free.
 This percentage is viewed as reimbursement for extra costs related to working abroad.
 Do you also have employees who fall under the 30% facility?
 Be alert to the following employment law aspects of the hiring and firing of these employees.